Sapiens International Corporation: History

 Sapiens grew out of an initiative, dubbed DB1, undertaken by a group of scientists from the Weizmann Institute of Science during the 1970s to develop a novel object-oriented application generator for use with mainframe computers.
-One of the driving forces behind the initiative was Tsvi Misinai, a graduate of the Technion, who in 1972 spearheaded the project.
-He teamed up with Shai Sole, Shmuel Timor and Eli Raban.
+In 1972, Tsvi Misinai, a graduate of the Technion, started the project.
+He teamed up with Shai Sole, Shmuel Timor, and Eli Raban.
 By the late 1970s and early 1980s, the Weizmann team, partnered with a local Israeli company, Advanced Automated Applications (AAA, which was founded by Tuvi Orbach).

 In 1984, the Weizmann team established its own company, which was later merged with AAA and joined by entrepreneurs Ron Zuckerman and Shaul Shani.
 The company severed itself from the Weizmann Institute and was incorporated under its new name: Sapiens.

 In 1992, shares of Sapiens began trading on the NASDAQ exchange.
 By 1993, Sapiens had 900 workers employed at 33 branches around the world and a market cap of $340 million.

 During the latter half of the 1990s, Sapiens focused on developing a business rules technology (eMerge) and legacy modernization products and services.
 The company was involved in updating information systems to deal with the Year 2000 problem and to adapt systems to the changeover to the new single European currency (the Euro).
 In 1999, Sapiens' annual revenues reached $91 million.

 Refocusing on Insurance Software

-In 2001, Dan Goldstein, then Chairman of The Formula Group, assumed the role of Chairman of Sapiens and supervised its recovery.
+In 2001, Dan Goldstein, then Chairman of The Formula Group, assumed the role of Chairman of Sapiens.
 The company decided to focus solely on developing software for the insurance industry.

-Roni Al-Dor joined Sapiens as president and CEO in November 2005.
-Previously, he served for nine years as president of TTI Telecom after serving as vice president for three years.
+In November 2005, Roni Al-Dor joined Sapiens as president and CEO after serving as president of TTI Telecom for nine years and as the vice president for three years.